 a) Snap the [2] splice joiners inside the [6] cross bearers, then trap the [2] splice joiners into place with the [16] locating strap.
-Only glue the strap.
+Glue only the Locating strap.
 Do not glue the splice joiners.
-Use a 1/16" diameter drill in a "Pin-Vise" to clean out the holes in #: [2], for the stringer(s) pins to fit.
-Leaving the splice joiners free will allow the deck assembly to be squared.
-Create 7 cross bearer sets all alike.
+Leaving the splice joiners free will allow the floor assembly to be squared.
+Create seven cross bearer sets all alike.

 b) On a flat surface snap and shim the stringers [7] into place and glue them only at their locating holes while pressing downward over the shims to the flat working plane / surface.
-Leaving the splice joiners free (not glued) inside the cross bearers will allow the deck assembly to be squared.
+Leaving the splice joiners free (not glued) inside the cross bearers will allow the floor assembly to be squared.
 The last section (7th cross bearer) will have stringers [7] going off both to the left and right ends.

-Create and chain together a string with sixteen pairs of stringer segments.
+Create and chain together a string with eight pairs of stringer segments.